bioio-devs/bioio/README.md

 ## Example Usage (see full documentation for more examples)

-Assumptions for the below example ([if untrue, see full documentation for more examples](https://bioio-devs.github.io/bioio/OVERVIEW.html)):
+Assumptions for the below example ([see full documentation for more examples](https://bioio-devs.github.io/bioio/OVERVIEW.html)):
 * File is an OME TIFF
     * BioIO supports additional file types, this example is specific to OME TIFF
 * File fits in memory